 This research journey started with traditional tenets of hydrology and water resources.
 My research group has developed hydrological water balance models for understanding partitioning of water in reconstructed watershed in Canada and agricultural regions of Asia.
 We have developed methods to compute evapotranspiration for all sky conditions in the world.
 However, for last decade, we are interested to understand complex and complicated interaction of water with humans and to mathematically quantify such interaction that ultimately lead to well-being of humans.
 Within this context, we have used water and vector-borne diseases as an evaluation metrics to determine need, resilience and redevelopment of civil infrastructure.

-The hope is to integrate civil engineering, water resources, public health, behavioral sociology and microbiology into a cohesive platform for direct and measurable human benefit.
+The hope is to integrate civil and environmental engineering, water resources, public health, behavioral sociology and microbiology into a cohesive platform for direct and measurable human benefit.

 1. Coupled Natural-Human Systems: Water, climate and human health

 Hydrology of pathogens and its relationship with human health (Funded research: NASA, NSF, NIH)

 Environmental sustainability of civil infrastructure (Funded research: NSF)